Skip to content

 What People Often Overlook

 The numbers are compelling, but many people find the hidden costs catch them off guard.
 Travel between countries, health insurance for nomads, and occasional visits home all add up.
 It can help to build a realistic expense estimate rather than relying on the rosiest version of the numbers.
 One approach is to research the actual cost of living in your target location using expat forums and community groups, not just headline figures.
-Tax obligations in your home country are also worth considering — remote income does not simply disappear from the tax authority's view because you have crossed a border.
+Tax obligations in your home country are also worth noting — remote income does not simply disappear from the tax authority's view because you have crossed a border.

 How Long Does It Take to See a Real Difference?